Senior Analyst and Program Head, Training and Analytical Products

 Eugene Chausovsky is Senior Analyst and Program Head, Training and Analytical Products.

-Mr. Chausovsky previously served as Senior Eurasia Analyst at the geopolitical intelligence firm Stratfor for more than 10 years.
-His work focuses on political, economic and security issues pertaining to Russia, Eurasia, and the Middle East.
+Chausovsky previously served as Senior Eurasia Analyst at the geopolitical intelligence firm Stratfor for more than 10 years.
+His work focuses on political, economic and security issues pertaining to Russia, Eurasia, and China.
 He lectures on the geopolitics of Central Asia at the U.S. Department of State’s Foreign Service Institute.

-He has contributed articles to a wide range of outlets including Wall Street Journal, Forbes, The National Interest, RealClearWorld, The Diplomat and has given interviews to global media outlets such as CNBC, Bloomberg, Fox News, Al Jazeera, and CGTN and delivered client briefings to numerous international organizations and businesses, including Fortune 500 companies.
+He has contributed articles to a wide range of outlets including Foreign Policy, the Wall Street Journal, Forbes, The National Interest, and RealClearWorld and has given interviews to global media outlets such as CNBC, Bloomberg, Fox News, Al Jazeera, and CGTN and delivered client briefings to numerous international organizations and businesses, including Fortune 500 companies.

 Chausovsky holds a Masters of International Public Policy from the Johns Hopkins University School of Advanced International Studies and a BA in International Relations from the University of Texas at Austin.
 He tweets at @eugenechausovsk.

 https://soundcloud.com/newlinesinstitute/how-russias-invasion-of-ukraine-impacts-transatlantic-security/s-eCUpk6FDMYQ?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing In the latest episode of the New Lines Institute’s Contours podcast, Program Head and Senior Analyst Caroline Rose interviews